stackbit-projects/adorable-iron-87792/src/pages/posts/2022/tips-for-managing-your-own-career-growth.md

 That said, in my early career, I equated growth with 'time spent' and was adding 20-30 hours per week to an already cognitively busy schedule, which was simply exhausting.
 Do not listen to those motivational speakers who talk about the ‘hustle’ and how you have to be willing to extend your days massively.
 I simply WAS NOT effective in those hours because I was exhausting myself.
 Something I wouldn’t realise for many years unfortunately.

-Be deliberate in any time you spend outside of work, but do not overburden yourself.
+**Be deliberate in any extra growth time you spend outside of work, but do not overburden yourself.**

 #### You should be at no more than 70-80% utilisation.